Why This is the Best Manual Mower

 Reliability Over the Long Term

-So far, our Gardena cylinder lawnmower has been trouble-free (14 months since purchase), and we haven’t needed to make any adjustments either.
+So far, our Gardena manual lawnmower has been trouble-free (14 months since purchase), and we haven’t needed to make any adjustments either.

-I’ve explored the reviews on Amazon, and currently, 86% of reviewers gave this mower a rating of 4 or 5 stars.
+I’ve explored the reviews online, and currently, 86% of reviewers gave this mower a rating of 4 or 5 stars.

 I read all three of the 1-star reviews, and the first was written by someone who was clearly using it on either very long grass or twigs and other debris that will clog the reel as it wasn’t designed to cut through these.